 Device and computer sync

+If you’ve got clusters of photos on various types of storage from over the years, maybe scattered across internal and external hard drives, memory cards, or even optical media—it’s a good idea to consolidate these in one place.
 You can use Dropbox to manually select individual photos or folders you want to store in the cloud.
 Once synced, you can access them from all of your devices.

 Organize your photos like a pro

 Now that you have all of your family photos in one place, you can make them easier to find later with the right filing and naming system.
+Luckily, Dropbox makes it very easy to organize your photos, and other files or folders, right from your cloud storage.

 Delete accidental or duplicate photos